 Are you a researcher interested in contributing to the discussion?
 Email Ida Edvinsson at email@example.com

-Our first lab was the 4th March 2021 with the theme “Gender Equal Cities” with researchers with experience or knowledge of East Africa.
-Their expertise ranged within the fields of gender issues, masculinities and city planning.
+Our first lab was on the 4th March 2021 with the theme “Gender Equal Cities” with researchers with experience or knowledge of East Africa.
+Their expertise ranged within the fields of gender issues, masculinities, and city planning.
 The questions covered were: